-By Sandra Lee, RD, MPH candidate, Brown School and Research Assistant, Global Health Center at the Institute for Public Health
+Written by Sandra Lee, RD, MPH candidate, Brown School and research assistant at the Global Health Center at the Institute for Public Health

 Dr. de Falla began the conversation saying, “All my life, I wanted to be a doctor.”
 However, she started off studying pedagogy and then developing a nursery that was eventually passed to her mother.
 At the age of 33, Dr. de Falla was involved in a car accident and, after undergoing back surgery, had an extended hospital stay.
 It was at that point, that she decided to pursue a medical degree.